How to deal with child abuse within New Zealand

 If you suspect that a child is being abused in any way, you should report your suspicions immediately.
-While the law does not impose any obligation on a person to report child abuse, it specifically provides that someone who believes that a child or young person has been or is likely to be harmed (whether physically, emotionally, or sexually), ill-treated, abused, neglected, or deprived may report the matter to the Police or to a Social Worker from the Department of Child, Youth and Family Services (DCYFS).
+While the law does not impose any obligation on a person to report child abuse, it specifically provides that someone who believes that a child or young person has been or is likely to be harmed (whether physically, emotionally, or sexually), ill-treated, abused, neglected, or deprived may report the matter to the Police or to a Social Worker from Oranga Tamariki—Ministry for Children.

 The Social Worker or Police officer to whom you report the matter is required to investigate it as soon as is practicable.
 If it is decided that the child or young person needs care and protection the Social Worker or Police officer must notify a Care and Protection Co-ordinator, and the Co-ordinator must arrange a family group conference (see How to: Family group conferences called for the care and protection of a child).